-Treated as plural.
+With plural agreement.
 A confederation of Germanic peoples originally occupying southwest Germany between the Rhine, the Main, and the Danube, and later parts of Switzerland and Alsace.

 The Alemanni are first mentioned in the 3rd century a.d. in Greek sources.
 At the end of the 5th century they were conquered by the Franks and their territory annexed to the Merovingian (and later Carolingian) kingdom.